singhsahilzeeve/Zeeve-read-the-docs/source/cloud_authorization.md

 To authorize your IBM account on Zeeve you'll need to ensure certain things:-

-> * User must have an account with global admin role
-> * Source should be an azure active directory
-> * Login from this account in Azure portal(if hasn't been logged before)
+> * Login to your IBM cloud account and note down your account ID from account section.
-> * User must have enough permissions to write subscription Id
+> * Then create a resource group from account section and note down resource group ID.
+> * Create an IBM cloud key from the IAM access section and copy the key.

 After which on Zeeve do following steps:-